ChatIE: Zero-Shot Information Extraction via Chatting with ChatGPT: Introduction

-Based on these clues, in this paper, we turn to ChatGPT and hypothesize that ChatGPT is born with the right abilities to deposit a unified zero-shot IE model in an interactive mode.
-More specifically, we propose ChatIE by transforming the zero-shot IE task into a multi-turn question-answering problem with a two-stage framework.
+Based on these clues, in this paper, we turn to ChatGPT and hypothesize that ChatGPT is born with the ability to deposit a unified zero-shot IE model in an interactive mode.
+More specifically, we propose ChatIE\footnote{ \href{https://anonymous.4open.science/r/prompt-chatie-718F/}{Vanilla Prompt vs. ChatIE}} by transforming the zero-shot IE task into a multi-turn question-answering problem with a two-stage framework.
 In the first stage, we aim to find out the corresponding element types that may exist in a sentence.
-Then in the second stage, we perform a chained information extraction to each element type from Stage I. Each stage is implemented with a multi-turn QA process.
-In each turn, we construct prompts based on designed templates and previously extracted information as input to ask ChatGPT.
-Finally, we compose the results of each turn into structured data.
-We conduct extensive experiments on IE, NER, and EE tasks, including six datasets across two languages: English and Chinese.
-Empirical results show that while vanilla ChatGPT without using ChatIE fails in solving IE with original task instruction, our proposed two-stage framework instantiated on ChatGPT succeeds when the IE task is decomposed into multiple simpler and easier sub-tasks.
-Surprisingly, ChatIE achieves impressive performance and even surpasses some full-shot models on several datasets (\eg, NYT11-HRL~\citep{takanobu2019hierarchical}).
+Then in the second stage, we perform a chain-styled IE to each element type from the first stage.
+Each stage is implemented with a multi-turn QA process.
+In each turn, we construct prompts based on designed templates along with previously extracted information as input to consult ChatGPT.
+Finally, we compose the information extracted from each turn into the final structured data.
+We conduct extensive experiments on RE, NER, and EE tasks, including six datasets across two languages: English and Chinese.
+Empirical results show that while vanilla ChatGPT without using ChatIE fails in solving IE with original task instruction, our proposed two-stage framework instantiated on ChatGPT succeeds when the IE task is decomposed into multiple simpler sub-tasks.
+Surprisingly, ChatIE achieves impressive performance and even surpasses some full-shot models on several datasets.